Crows Nest, Queensland: History

+Crows Nest Post Office opened on 1 July 1878.

 In December 1880, the Primitive Methodist Church purchased 1.5 acre of land for a church.
 The church opened on Easter Sunday on 17 April 1881.
 On Sunday 31 December 1905, a new Crows Nest Methodist Church was officially opened by Reverend Henry Youngman, replacing the 1880 church.
-The 1906 church was 45 by 30 ft with two classrooms at the rear, each 15 by 15 ft.
+The 1905 church was 45 by 30 ft with two classrooms at the rear, each 15 by 15 ft.
 The land cost £160 and the building £360, a total of £520.
 In 1956, the church was remodelled.
 After the Methodist Church amalgamated into the Uniting Church in Australia in 1977, it became the Crows Nest District Uniting Church.

-It is claimed by some that the town was named after an Aboriginal man, Jimmy Crow, who gave directions to early European settlers.
-He lived in a big hollow tree near the police station, which became known as Crows Nest.
-It became a popular overnight camp for the bullock teams hauling timber, which in turn attracted farmers and settlers.
-A 6-foot 6-inch high statue of Jimmy Crow was unveiled in the Centenary Park at Crows Nest on 12 July 1969 by Minister for Labour and Tourism, John Herbert.
-The statue was sculpted by Fred Gardiner of the Tia Art Gallery.
-The statue was cut from a single block of Helidon freestone and weighs over one ton.
-An 18-foot high hollow tree stump was also moved to Centenary Park and a fig tree was planted on top so the roots could be trained around it to form a living hollow tree.
-It is believed to be the only memorial in Australia to an Aboriginal person after whom a town was named.

-However, it is also claimed that the name derives from the indigenous name for the area Tookoogandanna, meaning "the home of crows".
-Some researchers acknowledge there are many possible origins of the name.
+The Crows Nest branch railway line from Toowoomba was completed in 1886.
+It was built to service a number of sawmills and the dairying district.
+The terminus was at Crows Nest railway station, just north of Curnow Street where Community Place and the swimming pool are today (approx 27.26193°S 152.05452°E).
+Due to the importance of a railway station for a rural community, the area around it soon became regarded as the town centre.
+The railway closed in the early 1960s.

 In 1913, the Shire of Crows Nest was formed with the town becoming the administrative centre for the new local government area.
 The shire expanded in 1949 and was merged into the Toowoomba Region local government area in 2008.

-In the 1950s and 60s the town's population declined, together with the local industries.
+On 15 July 1917, St Matthew's Catholic Primary School opened on the eastern side Esk Street (approx 27.26116°S 152.05733°E).
+It has subsequently closed and the site is now vacant land.

+Recognising the town's shift northwards towards the railway station, in 1947, a new 45 acre site was reserved on the western side of Littleton Street for a new school which would incorporate a secondary department.
+However, approval to build the new school was delayed until 1958.
+As the new school was not completed, the secondary department opened in 1959 in the Church of England Parish Hall.
+In late 1959, the new school was opened.

-On Saturday 7 April 1951 Archbishop Reginald Halse dedicated a new Anglican church in Crows Nest, built from concrete blocks.
-In 2019 the Anglican parish of Crows Nest entered in a partnership with St David's Anglican Church in Chelmer, Brisbane, to share their ministry through a combination of services at the various churches combined with online services from St David's.
-It is an experiment in how the Anglican Church may operate in the future.
+On Saturday 7 April 1951, Archbishop Reginald Halse dedicated a new Anglican church in Crows Nest, built from concrete blocks.
+In 2019 the Anglican parish of Crows Nest entered in a partnership with St David's Anglican Church in Chelmer, Brisbane, to share their ministry through a combination of services at the various churches combined with online services from St David's, as an experiment in how the Anglican Church might operate in the future.